Appsilon/data.validator/README.md

 # Description

-`datavalidator` is a set of tools for creating reports based on [assertr's](https://github.com/ropensci/assertr) validation results.
+`data.validator` is a set of tools for creating reports based on [assertr's](https://github.com/ropensci/assertr) validation results.

 # How to validate data with assertr